aprest10/s22-team10-project/README.md

 ##### Model Training
 Using the x_train and y_train arrays we trained up a Convolution Neural Network (CNN).
 After sucessfully training, the trained model was saved in a '.h5' file.
 Saving this model this way allows for the reuse of the trained model without losing the weights of the models.

+##### Output
+Using the trained model, the x_test data can be loaded into the model and ran.
+Using the predict() function on the model we can isolate a grid section to see the weights the model predicts it to be.
+Using the argmax() function on the array of weights gives the index location on the array with the highest weight.
+This highest weight represtents the best guess given by the model.
+This index number is then translated into the corresponding grid section the model is guessing.
+This predicted grid number can be compared